MetOffice/simulation-systems/source/Reviewers/releases/lfric_apps_release.rst

 * Install the kgo by running ``$UMDIR/SimSys_Scripts/kgo_updates/meto_update_kgo.sh --new-release``

-  * The script will ask for a working copy path - this can be any lfric apps working copy as it will not be modified.
+  * The script will ask for a clone path - this can be any lfric apps clone as it will not be modified.
   * The version number and ticket number are not required, although an entry is required.
   * The kgo install directory must be updated to vnX.Y